SalihErenYuceturk/DSA-Python/README.md

 - Queue() - Create and return an empty queue.
 - enqueue(item_in) - Add item_in to the rear of the queue.
 - dequeue() - Remove the front item from the queue and return that item.
-- is_empty() - Return true if the queue is empty.
-Else false.
+- is_empty() - Return True if the queue is empty.
+Else False.
 - size() - Return the number of items in the queue.

 ## 1.3 - Deque